pyjarrett/OMSCS_Survival_Guide/README.md

 "Star" the most useful posts, as you will probably be working tired at some point.
-This sounds pretty basic, but if you're sleep deprived, being able to find a re-read that post in which the TA explains a critical technical point about the assignment for clarification will save you many minutes.
+This sounds pretty basic, but if you're sleep deprived, being able to find and re-read that post in which the TA explains a critical technical point about the assignment for clarification will save you many minutes.
 Also, "archive" posts you know you aren't going to need to reduce the clutter.